 - Myoclonic seizure:This type involves the sudden jerking of a muscle group.
 This type of seizure often happens in clusters, occurring several times a day or for a few days in a row.

-Connect with the Norton Children’s Hospital Neurology team.
+Connect with the Norton Children’s Neuroscience Institute neurology team.

 Your child had a seizure.
 Now what?